 Ambient Monitoring: Ambient monitoring is testing the general outdoor air to determine the levels of air contamination.
 This type of testing, although equally technical, is done differently from stack testing.
 Ambient concentrations of pollutants are generally far less concentrated than the pollutants measured in the exhaust gases of stacks.
 Ambient monitoring may be done in an area away from specific sources of air pollution just to determine general air quality or it may be done near an air pollution source to try to determine the impacts of a specific source's emissions on ambient air quality.
-See Vermont's ambient monitoring website at LINK for more information.
+See Vermont's ambient monitoring website here for more information.

 Air Pollution Modeling: Computer models can be used to estimate the impacts of pollutants emitted from sources of air pollution.
 Such information can be used to estimate whether or not pollutants from sources will cause pollutant levels that are a health concern or that exceed certain set standards.
 Detailed protocols have been established for the use of the various types of air pollution computer models.
 Predictions by such models are useful but are dependent on the data input to the model, such as stack height, emission rate and stack gas temperature.
 Weather conditions greatly influence the dispersion of pollutants and weather data can be input to many of the model programs to predict pollutant impacts under different weather conditions.